-Satanic Sommelier: Beer, and/or Magic mushrooms with a gin & tonic, or whisky, chaser.
-(2012) Rob Zombie’s dark hallucinogenic trip into the weird world of witchcraft.
-Strategically avoiding the usual tired old tropes, this film takes us back to ancient blasphemous heresy for starters before relocating us into modern Salem, Mass. where young DJ Heidi (played by Sherri Moon Zombie) is ensnared in the ancient sorcery of her family’s blood curse.
+Satanic Sommelier: Magic mushrooms with a gin & tonic, and a beer chaser.
+(2012) Rob Zombie’s hallucinogenic trip into the weird world of witchcraft is, like it’s creator, certainly original.
+This film links back to ancient blasphemous heresy for starters before relocating us into modern Salem, Mass. where young DJ Heidi (played by Sherri Moon Zombie) is ensnared in the ancient sorcery of her family’s curse while trying to break free of a nasty heroin addiction.
 Worth seeing for the witches played by Meg Foster, Dee Wallace, Judy Geeson and Patricia Quinn (Magenta from Rocky Horror Picture Show) and some bizarre artistic moments.

-(2013) Satanic Sommelier: Bourbon.
+Satanic Sommelier: Bourbon.
 An American cable TV drama series.
 A darkly funny and smart post-sexual revolution feminist return to those old Witchcraft and love potion flicks of the 40’s and 50’s.
-But this is American Horror Story – so yes, there is sex and plenty of blood and violence – albeit with an edge of black humor.
-A strong female cast exhibits the thrills of using potent magical powers.
+But this is American Horror Story – so yes, there is some sex and plenty of blood and violence – albeit with an edge of snarky black humor.
+A strong female cast (Jessica Lange, Kathy Bates, Angela Bassett to name a few) exhibits the thrills of using potent magical powers.
 Which Witch will reign Supreme?

 BOO!
 The Witch!

-Satanic Sommelier: Guiness, a good local brew (beer) or an Irish red like Killians.
+Satanic Sommelier: Guiness or a good local brew (beer), or an Irish red like Killians.
 (2015) The Witch is an atmospheric period piece set in 1630 New England.
-A folktale saturated with fearful religious paranoia that inexorably tears apart a family of English Puritan settlers trying to survive on the edge of a vast forest after being banished from the safe confines of their colony.
+A folktale saturated with fearful religious paranoia that inexorably tears apart a family of English Puritan settlers trying to survive on the edge of a vast threatening forest after being banished from the safe confines of their colony.
 The fear of Satan’s power may be real or imagined or seen as a self-fulfilling prophecy.
+If you are looking for jump scares or buckets of gore, then you’re probably going to be disappointed.
 Committed performances and some unsettling imagery of classical witchcraft (so rare in cinema) make this film a must-see for those who move in certain circles… around a bonfire… beneath a full moon.